Vocational Education and Training (VET), Careers & Workplace Learning (WPL)

 - SmartMove Certificates – 1 x General Module and 1 x Industry Area (choose one that may be your chosen career path).
 Certificates to be emailed or handed in to WPL Coordinator in the VET office. https://smartmove.safetyline.wa.gov.au/

 If the above is not completed the student may be considered ‘not work ready’ and may not be permitted to attend Workplace Learning.

 Students are unable to attend work placement outside of pre-determined dates as they will not be covered by Department of Education insurance.

 We encourage students to find their own placement but will assist in contacting the employers if students have exhausted all possibilities.
-Students should begin looking for placements as soon as possible in 2021 to ensure they secure a placement of their choice.
+Students should begin looking for placements as soon as possible to ensure they secure a placement of their choice.